Get Help Today(855) 593-1695

 - Drugs can last much longer, sometimes hours, while natural responses tend to fade after a short period of time.

-These reasons reinforce addicts to continue using the drug, especially when these natural rewards take much more of an effort to produce due to prolonged use of a drug.
+These reasons reinforce why those suffering from addiction to continue using the drug, especially when these natural rewards take much more of an effort to produce due to prolonged use of a drug.

 What Does Drug Addiction Feel Like?